FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 The Fire Service was the only service that had not received reductions in funding or

-staff over the course of recent difficult budgets.--- 22
+staff over the course of recent difficult budgets.
+---
+22

 •